grogwood/olyn-database/README.md

 Olyn Database Recipe

 ### Importing SQL files
-Percona requires a certain SQL format to import properly.
-To Properly prepare an export from an existing database into Percona the command is:
+To Properly prepare an export from an existing database into a flat file the command is:

     mysqldump -u root -p"ROOT_PASSWORD" --single-transaction --master-data --skip-add-locks --routines --triggers DATABASENAME > /path/to/export.sql